dkleinvelderman/FinTech_Project_3/README.md

 Also, in this project we focused on the trading of just one pair of potentiallt correlated crypto currencies.
 In a real world situation statistical arbitrage usually involves diverse portfolios of up to thousands of securities.

-We would like to build our STG ERC20 under the Set Protocol, which allows users to buy and sell tokenized portfolio management strategies easily.
-Useers can create, issue, redeem, and manage portfolios of ERC-20 tokens in a completely trustless way.
+We would like to build our STG ERC20 as a TokenSet under the Set Protocol, which allows users to buy and sell tokenized portfolio management strategies easily.
+Each Set is a smart basket ERC20 token of crypto assets that automatically rebalances based on the strategy you choose.

 <div align="center">